John the Skeleton

 About the Book

 Everyone deserves a quiet, restful retirement.
 But for John, a newly retired classroom skeleton, life is just beginning.
-When John is adopted by Grams and Gramps and leaves the classroom to live on their farm, every day is an exciting new adventure: John rides in the car for the first time, makes a snow angel, scares away crooks, and becomes a source of comfort for Grams, Gramps, and their grandkids.
+When John is adopted by Grams and Gramps and leaves the classroom to live on their farm, every day is an exciting new adventure: John rides in a car for the first time, makes a snow angel, scares away crooks, and becomes a source of comfort for Grams, Gramps, and their grandkids.
 With delightful illustrations and a charming cast of characters, John the Skeleton is a quirky, touching, and unforgettable book.
 Triinu Laan thoughtfully weaves aging and death into the fabric of life, crafting a tender portrait of what it means to care for one another, grow old together, and appreciate the little things.

 About the Author